-4. COST SHARE TYPES AND ALLOWABILITY
+3. COST SHARE TYPES AND ALLOWABILITY

 Every cost share contribution must be allowable under the applicable federal cost principles, as described in Section IV.H.1. of the FOA.
-In addition, cost share must be verifiable at the time of submission of the application.

 Project Teams may provide cost share in the form of cash or in-kind contributions; however, ultimately the Recipient of the federal award is solely responsible for providing the required, verifiable cost share, if an award is made, even if the cost share is being provided by a Subrecipient(s).
 Note that Subrecipients who provide cost share, either as cash or as in-kind contributions, or an entity that is deemed a Subrecipient per 2 CFR § 200.1 and 2 CFR § 200.331(a), are subject to all terms and conditions of the grant.